"Before we get into how we are going to approach this work, tell me about the most common reasons that transformation programmes like this don't work"

 3. You can put your datasets to work

-Companies collect data—a lot of it.
+Companies collect data - a lot of it.
 But without clear structures and organisation, this data can become overwhelming.

 Here's what that looks like.

-When The Royal Bank of Scotland (RBS) realized it had 20 business areas with its own PPM tool, it knew it needed to make some changes.
+When The Royal Bank of Scotland (RBS) realised it had 20 business areas with its own PPM tool, it knew it needed to make some changes.
 It decided to create a single source of truth for its data so its team could make better business decisions and work on projects using a company-wide governance framework.

 The bank decommissioned 35 legacy systems, 50+ user-developed tools, and hundreds of spreadsheets to bring its data into one place so managers can see their total portfolio more clearly.

 This is a great example of how PMOs can change a company's datasets and put them to use.
-Centralizing data and giving key stakeholders visibility and organised frameworks allows them to make decisions and communicate with their teams without jumping from spreadsheet to spreadsheet.
+Centralising data and giving key stakeholders visibility and organised frameworks allows them to make decisions and communicate with their teams without jumping from spreadsheet to spreadsheet.

 4. You can create repeatable processes